mediacloud/backend/doc/story_processing_flows.markdown

 The story processing flow consists of five components: the crawler, the extractor, the corenlp annotator, the solr import, the bitly fetcher, and the geotagger.
 The crawler, extractor, corenlp annotator, and bitly fetchers all run via [supervisor](supervisor.markdown)  on the core media cloud server.
 The extractor, corenlp annotator, and bitly fetchers all run as jobs.
 The geotagger runs from a separate codebase on a separate server.
-The solr import process runs from the same code base but from a separate machine in the production media cloud setup.
+The Solr import process runs from the same code base but from a separate machine in the production media cloud setup.

 Media Cloud organizes its content collection around media sources, feeds, and stories.
 Media sources are publications like the New York Times.
 Feeds are syndicated feeds like atom, rss, or rdf feeds.
 Every feed belongs to a single media source.
 Multiple feeds may belong to a media source (some media sources have hundreds).
-Stories are the individual items published in rss feeds.
+Stories are the individual items published in RSS feeds.
 Each story belongs to a single media source but may belong to multiple feeds within the same media source.

 Order of Operations